-One of Golgo's contracts early in the film is a former nazi SS captain living under an alias who is secured in a luxury penthouse outfitted with bulletproof glass.
+One of Golgo's contracts in the film is a Bernardt Muller, a former Nazi SS captain living under the name Don Hughes.
+He takes shelter in a luxury penthouse outfitted with bulletproof glass.
 It's the last night before the contract expires so Golgo has to make a move or lose his perfect professional reputation.
 How does he do it?
 By using a modified M16 he got earlier he takes aim at the penthouse... or he would if another building wasn't standing right in his line of fire.
 Confused over his actions the goons hired by Dawson to tail him ask if it's possible to have a clear shot at the penthouse from his position.
 Cue the answer as Golgo opens fire and drills through several windows on the obscuring building to hit the penthouse on the other side.
-The nazi captain turns around just in time to catch a bullet to the face, never knowing what even hit him.
+Muller/Hughes turns around just in time to catch a bullet to the face, never knowing what even hit him.
 The goons furious reactions are just the icing on the cake.

 The entire final twenty minutes of the movie are one moment after another as Golgo 13 finally decides to cut the bullshit and go after Dawson in his tower.